turingschool/curriculum/source/academy/workshops/csv/i.markdown

 We haven't explicitly defined an `initialize` method, and the test is passing rows of data to the new repository as an options hash.

-Make the `initialize` method explicit, and define a paramater for it:
+Make the `initialize` method explicit, and define a parameter for it:

 ```ruby
 class EntryRepository